Meme1079/NoteSkin-Selector-Remaster/README.md

 ## Version 2.0.0
 ### Additions/Changes
 - Overhual the main GUI with a new redesign, cuz it looks cool. _(inspired by OreUI from Minecraft)_
-- Overhual the main source-code of the mod for organization and an ability to soft-code new skin states.
+- Overhual the main source-code of the mod for organization and an ability to soft-code new skin selection states.
      - Classes to create custom states for different skins by using inheritance and polymorphism stuff.
      - Loads separated chunks of object sprites of the skins when switching pages.
-- Additions/Changes on the Skin State.
+- Additions/Changes on the skin selection states.
+     - Added the splashskin selection state.
+          - Obviously works the same as the noteskin selection state.
+          - You can switch to other skin selection states by pressing <kbd>O</kbd> (left) or <kbd>P</kbd> (right) keys.
      - Added a slider for switching skin pages manually.
           - Automatically snaps to the nearest page.
           - Automatically disable it itself if there's only contain 1 page within that state.
+     - Added prevention for invalid data.
+          - If detected, it will reset the specific data that is currently invalid.
      - Added a search bar for searching certain skins more easily.
      - Added a "smoother" color tweening to the background.
 - Additions/Changes on the Display Grid Selection.